Timinator2000/Algorithm_X/13 - customizing your solver/03 - column selection.md

 1. `col_header.title` - the requirement tuple

-In the `AlgorithmXSolver` code below, you can see the default is to return `col_header.size`.
+In the `AlgorithmXSolver` code below, you see the default is to return `col_header.size`.

 ```python
     # In some cases it may be beneficial to have Algorithm X try covering certain requirements